evgeni/wp-statusnet-widget/readme.txt

 Donate link: https://flattr.com/thing/57411/StatusNet-Widget-for-WordPress
 Tags: twitter, identica, statusnet, widget, ohloh Requires at least: 2.8
-Tested up to: 3.0.4
+Tested up to: 3.2
 Stable tag: 0.2

-StatusNet Widget provides a widget to pull your status from StatusNet installations like identi.ca.
-Multiple sources are supported, so is Twitter and Ohloh (even if they are not StatusNet instances).
+StatusNet Widget provides a widget to pull your status from StatusNet sites like identi.ca.
+Multiple sources are supported, so is Twitter and Ohloh.

 == Description ==